Skip to main content

 • to normal thyroid function.

-• to protecting cells from oxidative stress.
+• to the protection of cells from oxidative stress.

 • to normal function of digestive enzymes.